push-based/observable-hq--audit/README.md

 [http://observablehq.com](http://observablehq.com)

 **Conditions**
-I used "native throtteling" in this audit 🤣, which means all my measures are done in my kitchen with flaky internet connection and no power plug in. 😅
+I used "native throttling" in this audit 🤣, which means all my measures are done in my kitchen with flaky internet connection and no power plug in. 😅
 The only thing I made sure was to have everything open in incognito mode.

 **Device**